Every Man For Himself

 Supporting role.
 Aside from some attention given to him inside the athletic club, he's basically part of the ensemble.

 Supporting role.
-Not listed by Maltin & Bann.
 He's involved in the shoeshine part of the business.
+His character name is written on the wall of the gym.

 Small part.
 He's the blonde boy seen early in the film, first working out on the stirrups, then helping Mickey to get the mouse out of his pants.

 Small part.
 He boxes with the dummy, then tries the 'lung testar,' before helping Mickey to get the mouse out of his pants.
-Kind of looks like the nose picker from "The Fourth Alarm!" (no. 53).
+His name is written on the wall of the gym.

 the animals: